MarkDYabut/my-website/src/content/tech/2022-04-05-upgrading-my-website-so-that-it-shows-my-latest-blog-posts-on-the-home-page.md

 That was fun, I learned a lot and I feel like by sharing the process with the reader I gave myself a better change to retain those learnings.
 All in all I think it took me about 1 hour of coding, and 1 hour typing up this blog post!

+If you'd like to see the exact code changes I made to make this happen check out this [commit](https://github.com/MarkDYabut/my-website/commit/82a247a29485ef1122202c8053fbb0c90052aff0).